ETHproductions/crayon/docs/Operators.md

     L     Read a line of input.
     Z     Read a multi-line string (ending with end of input or two newlines).
-    E     Read everything remaining in the input. v     Evaluate the top item and push the results to the stack.
+    E     Read everything remaining in the input. v     Evaluate the top item as input and push the results to the stack.
+	V     Evaluate the top item as Crayon code and push the result to the stack.

 #### Control flow